Love Las Vegas, NV?Book a flightBook a vacation

 Taxis cost US$2.20 for the first mile and $1.50 for each additional mile.
 Each Las Vegas Strip street (Tropicana, Flamingo, Desert Inn, Sahara and Charleston) is about a mile from the next, so keep that in mind when calculating cost.

 Tip: Experiencing Las Vegas on foot is also a must.
-Where else in the world can you see dancing fountains (the Bellagio), watch a volcano erupt (the Mirage) and be entertained by pirates and sirens on a ship (Treasure Island) within walking distance of each other?
+Where else in the world can you see dancing fountains (Bellagio), watch a volcano erupt (The Mirage) and be entertained by pirates and sirens on a ship (TI) within walking distance of each other?
 Just pack some comfortable shoes and your water bottle.
 The desert air is dry and these city blocks can seem to go on and on.

 When visiting Las Vegas, you’ll want to have some U.S. cash on hand for general expenses and transit.
 For entertainment and shopping, your credit card will give you the exchange rate at the time of purchase.
 There are also numerous ATMs inside banks and public spaces where you can withdraw funds at your convenience.
 Just be aware that transaction fees vary by ATM.